 Point out that jumping to conclusions can lead to innocent and valuable employees being punished or let go.

 Managers may think that they should hold people accountable, but this is not always the case.
-It is important to highlight the right steps that are needed when he or she has come to a conclusion that a team member has acted inappropriately.
+It is important to highlight the right steps that are needed when he or she has concluded that a team member has acted inappropriately.

-Part of the manager’s strategy is to take the time out to share with the staff member the details of how they have come to the conclusion, the impact that this has on the team, the organisation or the employee.
+Part of the manager’s strategy is to take the time out to share with the staff member the details of how they have concluded, the impact that this has on the team, the organization, or the employee.

-It is important that the manager focuses on the situation and behaviours, and train him or her ways to clearly articulate why this is not acceptable.
+It is important that the manager focuses on the situation and behaviors, and train him or her ways to articulate why this is not acceptable.

-Remember to point out that they may face backlashes; however it is important that the staff member not only understands, but also always upholds organisational standards.
+Remember to point out that they may face backlashes; however, it is important that the staff member not only understands but also always upholds organizational standards.

-Let them know that it is very important for the entire team to help creating a safe, fair and ethical working environment.
+Let them know that it is very important for the entire team to help to create a safe, fair, and ethical working environment.

 3. Employee Skills

-One of the main goals a manager should have in your training program should be not to be complacent about the weaknesses in their team.
+One of the main goals a manager should have for a successful management program is not to be complacent about the weaknesses in their team.
 The reality is that everyone has a weakness, but it does not mean one cannot improve or not live up to their potential.

-People are naturally motivated by their own earning potential.
+People are naturally motivated by their earning potential.

-However, let the manager know that research clearly shows that if team members feel valued, are challenged and are provided with development and career opportunities, they are more likely to stay loyal to an organisation rather than being lured to other organisations based on the remuneration packages.
+However, let the manager know that research clearly shows that if team members feel valued, are challenged, and are provided with development and career opportunities, they are more likely to stay loyal to an organization rather than being lured to other organizations based on the remuneration packages.

-When managing a project, managers may fall into the trap of getting lost in the details and lose focus focus on the bigger picture goals.
-Teach managers that micromanagement is a big no no as they are second-guessing their team’s abilities.
+When managing a project, managers may fall into the trap of getting lost in the details and lose focus on the bigger picture goals.
+Teach managers that micromanagement is a big no-no as they are second-guessing their team’s abilities.

-Train managers to create an environment with clear standards and boundaries, and to have faith and trust in their team’s abilities when delegating tasks to the organisation.
+Train managers to create an environment with clear standards and boundaries, and to have faith and trust in their team’s abilities when delegating tasks to the organization.

 This trust will empower the team with their responsibilities and motivate them to strive for high levels of performance as they feel the responsibility of contributing to the success of the project.

-Difficult or stressful times can influence managers to become unfriendly, cold or distant.
+Difficult or stressful times can influence managers to become unfriendly, cold, or distant.
 Many managers may believe that they need to be the busiest person and bear everyone’s burden.
-Managers need to also be trained how to relax every once in awhile, especially when times are busy and chaotic.
+Managers need to also be trained on how to relax every once in a while, especially when times are busy and chaotic.

 Teach managers to keep their emotions in check, such as through relaxation techniques, and encourage them to push through the challenges.
 It is important that a team feels comfortable in approaching their manager in both good and bad times, and that he or she facilitates the opportunity for open and supportive discussions.

 Managers may think that the maintenance of workplace culture is the company’s task as a whole.
-However, it is important for them to understand that smaller culture within the team is their responsibility.
+However, they need to understand that smaller culture within the team is their responsibility.